HOPE International Development Agency

 - Community pharmacies and medicines for rural clinics and hospitals

-- Education and strengthening support systems for at-risk children and youth
+- Education and vocational skills-training for youth

 SOUTH EAST ASIA